Native Education Practices

 Home E Consulting E Native Education Practices

-Native Education @ CES
+Native Education at CES

 Our intent is to carry out our work in ways that recognize and honor our region’s pre-colonial history and resistance to colonization.
 We hope to participate in the restoration of a broader, more inclusive present, a more accurate narrative of our past for greater Native student success now.
-Our approach requires awareness raising, advocacy, and humility for all students because the work needed to address the deep injustices of colonization, loss of access to sovereign lands, and the continued impact of assimilation is still incomplete.

 We can provide professional development, coaching, assessment, and technical assistance for your district, school, or organization that can meet your specific needs and goals.
 CES excels at drawing together the right multidisciplinary team for you.